joshuaisaact/Chrome-auto-refresher/README.md

-# Auto Refresh Chrome Extension
+# Auto Refresher Chrome Extension

-This Chrome extension allows you to automatically refresh a webpage every X seconds (as set by you) and stop refreshing when a specific word or phrase is found on the page.
+This Chrome extension allows you to automatically refresh a webpage and stop refreshing when a specific word or phrase is found on the page.

 ## Features
 - Automatically refresh a webpage at set intervals (e.g., every 30 seconds).